West-Loop-Strategy/voicemail-express-amazon-connect/Docs/vmx_email.md

 ### Using Custom Data in Templates
 Since all contact attributes are passed along as data with the email request, you can use any contact attribute value in your templates.
 Your custom attributes are referenced in the same manner as the standard attributes, with double curly braces.
 For example, if you had an attribute named `customer_level` you could reference that as follows: `Voicemail from a {{customer_level}} customer.`

-### Using the VMXSESTool function
+### Using the WLSConnectVoicemailSESTool function
-The VMXSESTool Lambda function is designed to give users an easy way to create and manage templates without having to write new code.
+The WLSConnectVoicemailSESTool Lambda function is designed to give users an easy way to create and manage templates without having to write new code.
 To invoke the function, you create test events.
 The test events will tell the function which method to execute and pass along the required data.
 Each supported method is detailed below.
 The test events require different values to work correctly.
 They are defined below:
 -  **mode**: (create|get|update|delete) This defines the operation to perform; **create** a new template, **get** an existing template, **update an existing template**, **delete** am existing template
 -  **template_name**: (string) The name of the template
 -  **template_subject**: (string) The email subject.
 This can include attribute keys (in double curly braces)